-12. Clarification of interdep endence vis-à-vis common problem and joint visi ion QCA score: Scoring confidence: □ 0 ☐ Low confidence ☑ Interviews ☑ 0.33 ☐ Medium confidence ☐ Documents □ 0.66 ☑ High confidence ☐ Observations □1 Please elaborate on the reas soning behind your scoring for this governance fac tor: The actors are aware of th eir roles in the process; the mutual dependency is perceived as 'binding in a positive sense' (Interview I no. 1) and is not exploited.
-Although close persor nal contacts due to the rura make it difficult to switch between formal and info • ds behind a specific statement or decision ('whic , terview no. 2).
-The challenge then lies in reflectin g on these roles and making what has been said informa ally, formally binding. , is a high level of commitment due to personal tie • • • usually even work together in different projects, ore funding the cooperative receives, the more factions of intent etc.) which will have impact on its infor no. 1). s of intent etc.) which will have impact on its infor mai characteristic (interview 110.
-1).
-13. Trust-building and confl ict mediation QCA score: Scoring confidence: Data sources: □ 0 ☐ Low confidence ☑ Interviews
+12 Clarification of interden pendence vis-à-vis common problem and joint vis ion

+QCA score: Scoring confidence: Data sources:

+☐ Low confidence Interviews

+☑ 0.33 ☐ Medium confidence ☐ Documents

+□ 0.66 □ 1 ⊠ High confidence ☐ Observations

+Please elaborate on the rea soning behind your scoring for this governance fac ctor:

+characteristics sometimes arises which function stan no. 1) and is not exploited.
+Although close personance it difficult to switch between formal and interest behind a specific statement or decision ('white terview no. 2).
+The challenge then lies in reflectionally, formally binding. formal roles and the question ch hat are you wearing while

+other for a longer time and But looking ahead, the m is a high level of commitment due to personal ties dusually even work together in different projects, ore funding the cooperative receives, the more rs of intent etc.) which will have impact on its information. contexts, associations, etc. formal their interactions will

+13. Trust-building and conf QCA score: lict mediation Scoring confidence: Data sources:

+□ 0 \square Low confidence ☑ Interviews

+□ 0.33 ☐ Medium confidence ☐ Documents